Moomins on the Riviera: Critical response

 From BFI London Film Festival screening, Matt Micucci of CineCola praised the film's screenplay and soundtrack, while calling "a smart and surprisingly quick witted film as well as the perfect tribute to a celebrated and much loved comic strip that has the potential of winning it an even greater and more international audience".
 Sara Steensig of gbtimes was enthusiastic towards the film despite pointing out of Moominpappa's painful hangover and Moomintroll's bitter jealousy, but she notes after that "These are phenomena that adults will recognize but most children will not, and they are shown in a way that will not make young kids wonder about things they are not ready for."

 Box office

 As of October 26, 2014, Moomins on the Riviera grossed $1,381,862 in Finland.
 The film first earned $337,391 (28,500 viewers) on its first weekend, surpassing The Grump, and became the highest-grossing film during its first two weekends in Finland.

 Accolades

-Cancelled TV series
+TV series

 In an October 2014 blog article at Screendaily, Sophia Jansson stated that the film's "artistic team has made an effort to be true to the original drawings and the original text", and it is hinted that Jansson is now in discussions with various parties for a new, similarly animated television series.
-This has led to the 2019 television series Moominvalley, a CGI-animated show which looks nothing like this film.
+This has led to the 2019 television series Moominvalley, a CGI-animated show which is very different in appearance.